Eisenstadt

 A Roman Catholic apostolic administration was set up in Eisenstadt so that the Burgenlanders would no longer be subordinate to a Hungarian bishop.
 The surrounding communities were attached to the Freistadt Eisenstadt: 1923 Eisenstadt-Schlossgrund, 1938 Unterberg-Eisenstadt, 1939 Oberberg-Eisenstadt, 1970 Kleinhöflein and St. Georgen.

-In July 1932, on the occasion of Haydn's 200th birthday, the Haydn Foundation organized a large Haydn celebration in Eisenstadt in cooperation with the then “Mittelstelle Deutscher Jugend in Europa” (German youth center in Europe) with a clearly nationalistic, Greater German character.
-From all German-speaking settlement areas in Central Europe, young people brought soil from their homeland (e.g. Heligoland), important historical sites (e.g. from the Wartburg near Eisenach), from graves of historically important Germans (e.g. from the imperial graves of Speyer Cathedral and Martin Luther's grave), memorials (e.g. Friedrich Schiller's birthplace in Marbach am Neckar), battlefields (e.g. the Monument to the Battle of the Nations and the Langemarck Cemetery) and workplaces (e.g. the Warndt area in Saarland) to Eisenstadt as a commitment to national Germanness.
+In July 1932, on the occasion of Haydn's 200th birthday, the Haydn Foundation organized a large Haydn celebration in Eisenstadt in cooperation with the then “Mittelstelle Deutscher Jugend in Europa” (Central Office for German Youth in Europe) with a clearly nationalistic, Greater German character.
+From all German-speaking settlement areas in Central Europe, young people brought earth from their homeland (e.g. Heligoland), important historical sites (e.g. from the Wartburg near Eisenach), from graves of historically important Germans (e.g. from the imperial tombs of Speyer Cathedral and the grave of Martin Luther), from memorials (e.g. from Friedrich Schiller's birthplace in Marbach am Neckar), battlefields (e.g. from the Monument to the Battle of the Nations and from Langemarck-F friedhof) and from workplaces (e.g. Warndt area in Saarland) to Eisenstadt as a commitment to national Germanness.
 The Haydnmal in the form of a large cube urn bore the inscription "Youth came from all Marche and brought earth to their homeland, to honor Joseph Haydn, the singer of the German song, as pledge to the eternal empire of the Germans."

-Burgenland was dissolved during the Nazi era; its northern part with Eisenstadt was made into the Gau Niederdonau.
+Burgenland was dissolved during the Nazi era; its northern part with Eisenstadt was added to the Reichsgau Niederdonau and a security apparatus with a criminal police control center, a Gestapo branch office with a prison and an office of the SS security service (SD) was installed.
+On December 11, 1938, Heinrich Himmler visited the SS troops in Eisenstadt that had been built up during the illegal period of 1935.
 The Jewish Eisenstadt residents were expelled or murdered.
 During World War II, Eisenstadt was bombed once, resulting in 40 casualties.
 In 1945 the Red Army took Eisenstadt and the city remained under Soviet occupation until 1955.
 In 1956 Eisenstadt became the seat of the Evangelical Lutheran Superintendency of Burgenland and in 1960 the seat of the Roman Catholic Diocese of Eisenstadt.

 It was not until 1965 that Eisenstadt anchored the status of the state capital in the city constitution.
 It was only in the state constitution in 1981.

-In the last census, Eisenstadt (excluding districts) had a proportion of 2.7% and 4.0% respectively of the Hungarian and Croatian-speaking population (resident population with Austrian citizenship).
+In the last census, Eisenstadt (without districts) had a proportion of 2.7% and 4.0% Hungarian and Croatian-speaking population (resident population with Austrian citizenship).
 The latter is mainly due to the influx from the surrounding Croatian and mixed-language communities in recent decades.

 The denominational composition of the population also changed: the number of Protestants rose from 52 in 1890 to 493 in 1961.
 The number of Jews was 906 in 1836 and then fell continuously until 1923 to 445 people.
 The emigration went mainly in the direction of Vienna.
 Of the more than 400 Jews in Eisenstadt, around 250 survived the Shoah.
 Only two Eisenstadt Jews returned after 1945.